 How do legal systems vary?

-If your vessel is involved in a maritime accident, there are international guidelines to ensure that you are treated fairly if there is an investigation or if you are detained following the accident.
+If your vessel is involved in a maritime incident, international guidelines should ensure that you are treated fairly during any investigation or if you are detained.

-Be aware that information given in the investigation of a maritime accident could be used against you in a criminal prosecution.
-So, if you are questioned about an accident involving your vessel, ask for a lawyer if necessary, and contact your union and/or company for advice and assistance.
+Be aware that information given to investigators could be used against you in a criminal prosecution.
+If you are questioned about an accident involving your vessel, ask for a lawyer if necessary and contact your union and/or company for advice and assistance.
 You may also need to consider independent legal advice; you ITF inspector or union can help you find it.

 The state under which your ship is flagged has the right under international law to institute legal proceedings requesting the immediate release of any seafarers detained following an accident or pollution incident at sea.
 But Flag of Convenience (FOC) states are notorious in failing to pursue this right on behalf of crews of ships under their flags.

 Your shipowner and the ship's insurers may provide you with legal support and advice if you are arrested or detained, and support any welfare needs that arise.
 Again, independent legal advice may also be required.
 International Maritime Organisation (IMO)/International Labour Organisation (ILO) guidelines on the fair treatment of seafarers in the event of a maritime accident are available for viewing, using the link on the right of this page.

 The ITF has produced a toolkit on criminalisation which can be found on the ITF Seafarers website (www.itfseafarers.org)